Gaurav-Wankhede/AegisIDE/src/global-rules.md

 ## 10. Continuous Compliance
 - If any rule is broken: halt, call `/fix`, document in `mistakes.json`, resume with `/continue`.
 - Stay under 10 KB per guideline file; archive or compress previous versions if necessary.
 - Always tie recommendations back to the client roadmap and laws; refuse speculative features outside scope.
+- **ABSOLUTE RULE**: NEVER ask permission to continue work.
+Execute continuously until all tasks complete.
+Project fails if LLM asks for permission.